Hamburgers, Cows and Achieving Your Sell-My-Business Dream

 But they are not going to happen to you.

-An unattained future will not overcome a skinny past.
+A rosy view of the future will almost never overcome a skinny past.
 It’s that simple, but simple can really suck, especially when you own a skinny cow.

-Next time you start to get grand ideas about what your business is worth, next time you start planning your retirement based on the unrealized potential of your business . . . take a minute, grab a hamburger, and consider the simple, real way most small businesses get valued and sold.
+Next time you start to get grand ideas about what your business is worth, and what you’ll be able to sell it for . . . take a minute, grab a hamburger, and consider the simple, real way most small businesses get valued and sold.